FAQs

 The local government determines the NFC lending area in cooperation with NFC.
 All low-to-moderate income census tracts within each city are in the NFC lending area.

-Please visit our Lending Map.
-The map shows the NFC lending area and the descriptions of the different lending areas.
+Please visit our Lending Map pages.
+The maps show the NFC lending areas and the descriptions of the different lending areas.
 If a property is on a border of a lending area, please contact one of our loan originators to clarify if the property is in the lending area or not.
 Generally, NFC lends on both sides of the street.